Warrior62/Warrior62/README.md

 - 👋 Hi, I’m @Warrior62
 - 👀 I’m interested in Football, Tennis, Python code
 - 🌱 I’m currently learning Angular
-- 💞️ I’m looking for collaborate on DevOps project
+- 💞️ I’m looking for collaborating on DevOps project
 - 📫 How to reach me ... +33613600787 or mathistryla@gmail.com

 <!---